-According to the theory, households that were initially credit-unconstrained would have rented out more land as well after participating in security improvement programs, without the investment effect attenuating the rental-supply effect.
+In contrast, households that were initially credit-unconstrained did the opposite.
+They significantly and sizably increased the amount of land-attached capital but not the area of rented-out land after participating in security improvement programs.
+According to the theory, these households would have rented out more land as well after participating in security improvement programs, without the investment effect attenuating the rental-supply effect.
 Figure A.2 in Appendix E shows that they had similar land and labor endowments as households that were initially credit-constrained.
 The data also shows that households having large land endowments in both groups had initially rented out land and hired labor.
 Hence, large landed households in the initially-credit-unconstrained group would have rented out more land to mitigate the agency cost of hired labor in response to an improvement in land ownership security.
-After participating in security improvement programs, however, they hired more labor along with investing in land-attached capital as shown above in Table 4.
+After participating in security improvement programs, however, they hired more labor along with investing in land-attached capital as shown in Table 5.
 Theoretically, this could result from the complementarity between land-attached capital and labor in farm production.
 Nevertheless, large landed households in the initially-credit-constrained group hired less labor as they rented out more land after participating in security improvement programs.
+Putting things together, relative to initially-credit-constrained households, initiallycredit-unconstrained households invested more in land-attached capital, rented out less land, and hired more labor as predicted by the theory outlined above.